mvbasov/OMN/app/src/legacy/assets/md/default/Help.md

 ``` markdown
 ![Image alternateve name](../img/Image.jpg)
 ```
 In this case you need to put image file to `/storage/emulated/0/Android/data/net.basov.omn.b/files/img/Image.jpg` but I don't know convenient way to do this and don't treat this feature as supported for this programm.
-Images need too be not upper then /storage/emulated/0/Android/data/net.basov.o mn.b/files/ directory because this application has only permission to read files only from thos directory and below.
+Images need too be not upper then /storage/emulated/0/Android/data/net.basov.omn.b/files/ directory because this application has only permission to read files only from thos directory and below.

 - - -

 <a id="issues" />

 ### Known issues
 * Can't return to original link when use in-page reference.
 Back key return to previous page.
-* Pages file name case sensitive but due to Android and VFat file system limitations 'FileName' and 'filename' may be the same file but may not to b e ^)
+* Pages file name case sensitive but due to Android and VFat file system limitations 'FileName' and 'filename' may be the same file but may not to be ^)
 * Page with zerro file size is not normal for this application.